P-p-H-d/c-stl-comparison/README.md

 # Continuous Integration

-This project includes continuous integration to:
+This project includes all sources used for this comparison and provides continuous integration to:

 * perform the run of the benchmark,
 * automated validation